GetDutchie/datadog_flutter/README.md

 ## Real User Monitoring

 RUM adds support for error, event, and screen tracking.
-The integration is partial (traces are not supported) and requires additional configuration.
+The integration is partial (resources are not supported) and requires additional configuration.

 1. [Supply an application ID](https://docs.datadoghq.com/real_user_monitoring/#getting-started) to `initialize`:
     ```dart